Ly0n/awesome-robotic-tooling/README.md

 * [racetrack-database](https://github.com/TUMFTM/racetrack-database) - contains center lines (x- and y-coordinates), track widths and race lines for over 20 race tracks (mainly F1 and DTM) all over the world
 * [BlenderProc](https://github.com/DLR-RM/BlenderProc) - A procedural Blender pipeline for photorealistic training image generation
 * [Atlatec Sample Map Data](https://www.atlatec.de/getsampledata.html) - 3D map for autonomous driving and simulation created from nothing but two cameras and GPS in downtown San Francisco.
+* [Lyft Level 5 Dataset](https://self-driving.lyft.com/level5/data/) - Level 5 is developing a self-driving system for the Lyft network.
+We’re collecting and processing data from our autonomous fleet and sharing it with you.